patnhicks/delivery_delay_prediction/README.md

 Unit of analysis: Individual flight

-Target variable: Arrival delay > 15 mminutes(?).
-This is my initial binary variable, that is based solely on determining a starting point.
+Target variable: Arrival delay > 15 minutes(?).
+This is my initial binary variable and this is a variable included in initial data.
 As I get deeper in EDA, the criteria of this may be updated.

 Prediction timing: Prior to take-off